 The ookinete penetrates the gut wall (peritrophic membrane) of mosquito with the help of tapering end and forms oocysts.
 Oocysts has cystic layer which is secreted by wall of mosquito stomach and partially by ookinete.

 The oocyst is diploid in nature.
-The nuclei of each oocyst undergoe multiple fission producing a about 10,000 of minute daughter nuclei.
+The nuclei of each oocyst undergoes multiple fission producing about 10,000 of minute daughter nuclei.
 The cytoplasm of daughter cells gets vacuolated and many irregular cytoplasmic masses with nuclei at center is formed.
 Around nucleus, some cytoplasm constricted to form sporoblasts.

 The nuclei of sporoblast again multiply and cytoplasm gets constricted around them resulting in the formation of sickle shaped sporozoites.

-Due to formation of sporozoites into oocyst, its walls get ruptures and sporozoites releases into haemocoel of mosquito which then move to salivary glands and resides there waiting for another host(man) for next cycle.
+Due to formation of sporozoites into oocyst, its wall get ruptured and sporozoites are released into haemocoel of mosquito which then move to salivary glands and resides there waiting for another host(man) for next generation.

-- Mature stage of plasmodium is trophozoite which is also the feeding as well as causative agent.
+►Mature stage of plasmodium is trophozoite which is called is a feeding and causative agent of malaria.